Krannich479/PopIns2_snakeproject/README.md

 git clone https://github.com/Krannich479/PopIns2_snakeproject.git
 ```

 The top folder _PopIns2_snakeproject_ will be referred as WORK_DIR.
 This guide assumes that every instruction will be executed from within the WORK_DIR unless stated otherwise.
-Adjust the variables in `scripts/snake_config.yaml` to your system environment and create some, for this particular snakemake pipeline, required subfolders via
+Adjust the variables in `scripts/snake_config.yaml` (see bottom of this section for more details) to your system environment and create some, for this particular snakemake pipeline, required subfolders via

 ```
 mkdir unmapped